spryker/spryker-docs/docs/scos/dev/data-import/202204.0/demo-shop-data-import/execution-order-of-data-importers-in-demo-shop.md

 {% endinfo_block %}

-This operation has some dependencies, as data importers execution follows certain precedences.
-For example, you can not import Concrete products before importing the Abstract products, as Concrete products can not exists without Abstracts.
+This operation has some dependencies, as data the importer execution follows certain precedences.
+For example, you can not import concrete products before importing abstract products, because concrete products can not exist without abstract ones.

-The following list illustrates the order followed to run the data importers, and import the: Commerce shop configuration setup data, product catalog data, and other content.
+The following list illustrates the order followed to run the data importers, and import the commerce shop's configuration setup data, product catalog data, and other content.

 1. [Commerce Setup](/docs/scos/dev/data-import/{{page.version}}/data-import-categories/commerce-setup/commerce-setup.html) data import